DylonTan/push_swap/README.md

 # push_swap
 A program that sorts numbers with 2 stacks and a limited set of instructions

+Bonus: A checker to validate the output of the sorting algorithm

 ## Getting started
 How to compile:
 ### `make all`